mpiorowski/mpiorowski/README.md

 ## :wrench: My newest projects

 ### Running apps:
-App for home bills managment build using NextJS, Fastify and GraphQL (in development).
+App for home bills managment build using Svelte, Fastify and GraphQL (in development).
 Fell free to log in and use it!
 It's free :) https://homeit.app